Rupa830904/PP5-DanceAndFitness/TESTING.md

     Solution:
     I took help from CI tutors to solve and understand how I can dsiplay in bootstrap table and also can iterate the value over the output.

+* **reviews not showing in a table**
+   At profile page always the same order number is printed.
+   Solution:
+   On reviewing the coe I found the issue in profile template.
+I fixed the order.0 to order.

 Back to [README.MD](README.MD)<br>